Jiazxu/ecg_glucose_comparator/README.md

 Based on these facts, I assume that I could simulate two different blood level and record the ECG waves simultaneously, and try to find some relationships between BG level and ECG waves.

 During a series of [OGTT](https://www.mayoclinic.org/tests-procedures/glucose-tolerance-test/about/pac-20394296)-like tests on myself.
 In the morning, I recorded 10-15 waves at fasting state.
 Then I drunk the glucose solution(200 milliliters of water containing 60 grams of glucose powder).
-One hour later, I recorded another 10-15 ECG samples.
+One hour later, another 10-15 ECG samples were recorded.
+I typically recorded my ECG everyday or two, and eventually got a 13-day, 264 samples dataset.
+(Unfortunately, I gained 5kg weight. 🤣🤣🤣)

 In order to mitigate the affects of unrelevant factors, I drunk no coffee or tea, ate nothing, and made sure my mood and body position stayed in a similar state.